 Your Company has not issued any shares with differential voting rights.

-There were no material changes or commitments affecting the financial position of theCompany between the financial year end and date of this report.
+There were no material changes or commitments affecting the financial position of theCompany between the financial and date of this report.

 The Company has not received any complaints under Sexual Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013.